aditya28n99/pixcel6app/README.md

 - Installed Header Component from Tailwind UI
 - removed unused part from the component
 - updated logo - https://pixel6.co/wp-content/themes/pixel6/img/logo.png
-- fixed height of the png
+- fixed height of the png and added border bottom to the component.

+- added colors to the pngs and icons -[#800000]